Silas P. Smith Opera House

 In February of 1900, an ad ran in the local paper, The West Union Record, stating that the new opera house in the small town of West Union, which was not yet completed, would be open to the public on the following Monday.
 The opening three night engagement at the Silas P. Smith Opera House was performed by R. J. Elwood’s stock company, which after the first night returned numerous times to preform.
 Sadly, due to lack of funding, the opera house had to limit the engagements that took place there.
 Events were no longer scheduled after that year, but religious, civic, and school events still took place there.

-The Silas P. Smith Opera House is the type of building that changes with the progression of a town.
-In 1915, both floors of the house was used as apartments for the glass factory workers until the factory was closed down.
+The Silas P. Smith Opera House changed over the years to fit the needs of the town as they progressed.
+In 1915, both floors of the house were used as apartments for the glass factory workers until the factory was closed down.
 Between 1930 and 1936, the 6th through 8th graders of West Union Grade School were housed on the second floor while the first floor was still being used as apartments.

 In 1958, the opera house was sold through the West Union Bank to Virgil Hall who maintained it as an apartment building.
 Seven years later, the Doddridge County Library Corporation bought the building for $7000.
-At first, the Doddridge County Library was only the left side of the first floor while apartments still plagued most of the building.
-It wasn’t until the library started growing that started expanding through the first floor, leaving the second floor for storage and library activities.
+At first, the Doddridge County Library was only the left side of the first floor while apartments still remained in most of the building.
+It wasn’t until the library started growing that it expanding through the first floor, using the second floor for storage and library activities.

 In 2015, the Doddridge County Library outgrew the Silas P. Smith Opera House and was relocated to Marie Street.
-Now, the building that grew and changed as a town progressed is waiting again for when it can help its community again.
+Now, the building the building has yet to be re-purposed again and remains largely unused.